ArenKDesai/Aren-s-Notes/Memory Virtualization.md

 Having a base and bounds for protecting memory is useful to keep programs secure, but easily leads to fragmentation.

-This leads us into se
+This leads us into segmented addressing, where the process specifies the segment and ofss